marcodeangelis/Fourier-transform/README.md

-# Fourier-transform
-Fourier transform code for gappy (intervalized) signals.
+# Fourier transform code for intervalized (gappy) signals.

 This code implements the idea developed in the paper: